BenLauwens/ThinkJulia.jl/docs/src/chap01.md

 1,000,000
 ```

-That's not what we expected at all!
+That’s not what we expected at all!
 Julia parses `1,000,000` as a comma-separated sequence of integers.
-We'll learn more about this kind of sequence later.
+We’ll learn more about this kind of sequence later.

 ## Formal and natural languages